 Often a researcher wants to know how an independent variable affects several distinct dependent variables.
 For example, Schnall and her colleagues were interested in how feeling disgusted affects the harshness of people's moral judgments, but they were also curious about how disgust affects other variables, such as people's willingness to eat in a restaurant.
-As another example, researcher Susan Knasko was interested in how different odours affect people's behaviour (Knasko, 1992)1.
-She conducted an experiment in which the independent variable was whether participants were tested in a room with no odour or in one scented with lemon, lavender, or dimethyl sulfide (which has a cabbage-like smell).
-Although she was primarily interested in how the odours affected people's creativity, she was also curious about how they affected people's moods and perceived health-and it was a simple enough matter to measure these dependent variables too.
-Although she found that creativity was unaffected by the ambient odour, she found that people's moods were lower in the dimethyl sulfide condition, and that their perceived health was greater in the lemon condition.
+As another example, researcher Susan Knasko was interested in how different odors affect people's behavior (Knasko, 1992).Knasko, S. C. (1992).
+Ambient odor's effect on creativity, mood, and perceived health.
+Chemical Senses, 17, 27-35.
+She conducted an experiment in which the independent variable was whether participants were tested in a room with no odor or in one scented with lemon, lavender, or dimethyl sulfide (which has a cabbagelike smell).
+Although she was primarily interested in how the odors affected people's creativity, she was also curious about how they affected people's moods and perceived health-and it was a simple enough matter to measure these dependent variables too.
+Although she found that creativity was unaffected by the ambient odor, she found that people's moods were lower in the dimethyl sulfide condition, and that their perceived health was greater in the lemon condition.